-As of December 31, 2023, we have \$400 million of 4.95% senior notes due April 2024.
-As of December 31, 2023, we had approximately \$442.8 million of cash and cash equivalents on our Consolidated Balance Sheets and \$1.4 billion of availability under our revolving credit facility.
-As discussed below, we also have \$708.2 million of potential sales remaining under the ATM Program.
-This combination of liquidity sources, along with cash from operating activities, provides us with ability to repay the senior notes due in April 2024.
+As of December 31, 2024, we had \$400 million of 4.50% senior notes due January 2025 (which were repaid on January 15, 2025 using available cash).
+Our Revolving Credit Facility, OP Term Loan and 2025 Term Loan also mature in 2025.
+As noted above, we have remaining options under each of these loans to extend the maturity dates beyond 2025.
+We will evaluate market conditions during the course of 2025 and determine if it is advantageous to further extend the terms of, refinance and/or pay off these loans.
+As of December 31, 2024, we had approximately \$518.3 million of cash and cash equivalents on our Consolidated Balance Sheets and \$1.45 billion of availability under our Revolving Credit Facility.
+Our next senior note maturity is the \$600 million of 5.25% senior notes due January 2026.
+As discussed below, we also have \$821.0 million of potential sales remaining under the ATM Program.
+This combination of liquidity sources, along with cash from operating activities, provides us with ability to repay the senior notes due in January 2026.
+We also could elect to refinance these notes based on our evaluation of market conditions at maturity.

 Certain of our other secured and unsecured borrowings are subject to customary affirmative and negative covenants, including financial covenants.
-As of December 31, 2023 and 2022, we were in compliance with all affirmative and negative covenants, including financial covenants, for our secured and unsecured borrowings.
+As of December 31, 2024 and 2023, we were in compliance with all affirmative and negative covenants, including financial covenants, for our secured and unsecured borrowings.